leewallen/hello-service-with-loadtest/README.md

 ## Usage

+Either build and deploy the parts individually, or run the `build-deploy-all.sh` script.

+**Note**

+The docker build references `buildx` because it is building an image that is suitable for Raspberry Pi.
+Read more about using `docker buildx` [here](https://docs.docker.com/buildx/working-with-buildx/).

-Build and deploy the hello service and its docker container:
+### Build and deploy the hello service and its docker container

 1. Go into `deploy-hello-service`
 2. Run `./build-docker.sh`